Intuitive Analyses via Drift Theory: Abstract

 \section{Abstract}

-Humans are bad with probabilities, and the analysis of randomized algorithms offers many pitfalls for the human mind. \emph{Drift theory} is an intuitive tool for reasoning about random processes.
-It allows turning expected stepwise changes into expected first-hitting times.
-While drift theory is used extensively by the community studying randomized search heuristics, it has seen hardly any applications outside of this field, in spite of many research questions which can be formulated as first hitting times.
+\emph{Drift theory} is an intuitive tool for reasoning about random processes: It allows turning expected stepwise changes into expected first-hitting times.
+While drift theory is used extensively by the community studying randomized search heuristics, it has seen hardly any applications outside of this field, in spite of many research questions that can be formulated as first-hitting times.

-We state the most useful drift theorems and demonstrate their use for various randomized processes, including approximating vertex cover, the coupon collector process, a random sorting algorithm, and the Moran process.
-Finally, we consider processes without expected stepwise change and give a lemma based on drift theory applicable in such scenarios without drift.
-We use this tool for the analysis of the Gambler's Ruin process, for a coloring algorithm, for an algorithm for 2-SAT, and for a version of the Moran process without bias.
+We state the most useful drift theorems and demonstrate their use for various randomized processes, including the coupon collector process, winning streaks, approximating vertex cover, and a random sorting algorithm.
+We also consider processes without expected stepwise change and give theorems based on drift theory applicable in such scenarios.
+We use these theorems for the analysis of the gambler's ruin process, for a coloring algorithm, for an algorithm for 2-SAT, and for a version of the Moran process without bias.
+A final tool we present is a tight theorem for processes on finite state spaces, which we apply to the Moran process.

+We aim to enable the reader to apply drift theory in their own research to derive accessible proofs and to teach it as a simple tool for the analysis of random processes.